 Many old civilizations and religious as well as local calendars based on seasons are used in different parts of the world.
-Now we shall tell you, in brief, about what year is to start in different parts of the world.
+While we are entering into 2022, these 10 countries are left behind.

-12 months consist of 30 days and the last 13th-month consist of just 5 or 6 days, it depends on a leap year.
+12 months consist of 30 days and the last 13th-month consists of just 5 or 6 days, it depends on a leap year.
 The new day starts with the sunrise.

-09-People of Thailand are going to celebrate the year 2561: The people of Thailand follow Buddhist lunar calendar.
+The people of Thailand follow the Buddhist lunar calendar.
 The chronology starts from the moment Buddha achieved Nirvana.
 The Buddhist calendar is also used in Sri-Lanka, Cambodia, Laos, and Myanmar.

-Gregorian calendar is also used in Thailand and exception are always made for foreigners.
+Gregorian calendar is also used in Thailand and exceptions are always made for foreigners.

 The difference between these 2 calendars today is 13 days, and it increases by 3 days every 400 years.

-07-The Hebrew year 5778 will start in Israel: Israel official uses Hebrew calendar along with the Gregorian calendar.
-According to Hebrew calendar, month start with the new moon and the first day of the year (Rosh Hashanah) can only be on Monday, Tuesday, Thursday or Saturday.
+According to the Hebrew calendar, the month starts with the new moon and the first day of the year (Rosh Hashanah) can only be on Monday, Tuesday, Thursday or Saturday.

-06-In Iran, the year 1396 will start: The people of Iran and Afghanistan follow the Persian calendar which is also known as solar Hijri calendar.
-The solar calendar was created by a group of Astronomer including Umar Khayyam, a well-known poet.
+The people of Iran and Afghanistan follow the Persian calendar which is also known as the solar Hijri calendar.
+The solar calendar was created by a group of astronomers including Umar Khayyam, a well-known poet.

 The chronology starts from Hijra just like the Islamic Calendar.
 It is also based on the solar year and the month stays in the same season.
-The week start with Saturday and ends on Friday.
+The week starts on Saturday and ends on Friday.

-05-Indians are to set foot in the year 1939: The Indian national calendar was introduced in 1957.
-This calendar is based on the calculation of the Saka Era, the ancient system of Chronology that widespread in India and Cambodia, there are several another calendar that is followed in India.
+The Indian national calendar was introduced in 1957.
+This calendar is based on the calculation of the Saka Era, the ancient system of Chronology that widespread in India and Cambodia, there are several other calendars followed in India.

 The traditional one is based and calculated on the emperor’s ruling period.
 Both the dates are mentioned in the official documents.